I'm Not the Only One: Composition

 "I'm Not the Only One" was written by Sam Smith with Jimmy Napes, who was also responsible for the song's production along with Steve Fitzmaurice.
 The latter also recorded and mixed the song at The Pierces Room, London, while the song's strings were arranged and conducted by Simon Hale.
 The piano-led, marching midtempo soul ballad has strings, drums, piano, percussion, bass guitar and guitar as its main instrumentation with a gospel structure.
-According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is composed in the key of F major with a tempo of 82 beats per minute.
+This song is played in the key of F Major with a tempo of 82 beats per minute.
 Smiths's vocals range from the note of F3 to C5.
 They admitted that they recorded the song when they were hungover, calling their vocals "hungover vocals".
 As Smith explained in a track-by-track commentary for Digital Spy, "Napes played the chords one day and I was obsessed with them.
 We wrote a completely different song on top of those chords and it wasn't very good, so we scrapped it.
 Then two weeks later, I just loved the chords so we returned to them, and then we wrote 'I'm Not The Only One' in like an hour."

 Lyrically, "I'm Not the Only One" talks about infidelity and betrayal in a relationship, where someone decides to stay with a partner they know was cheating on them.
 In the chorus, Smith admits: "You say I'm crazy/'Cause you don't think I know what you've done/But when you call me baby/I know I'm not the only one".
 Smith revealed to Lewis Corner that the song was the only one on the album that is not about their life, but a marriage they observed first-hand, where they put themselves into the woman's shoes.
 They added: It came really naturally!
 The person I wrote it with, we both knew them and we just vibed off each other.
 We both had really strong opinions on what the woman was doing.
 It's quite a complex song.
 When you listen to it you think it's just bashing a guy for cheating, but it's not, it actually talks more about how the woman's a mug.
 She knows she's not the only one, but she's never going to leave.
 I think that's wrong.